Is your question not answered? Contact us for more information, we're happy to help!

 Registration is due on January the 28th.
 If you have any concerns, please contact us.

-During the Keynote Address, a prominent member of the community will give an address on current affairs at Laidlaw Hall.
-The Keynote Address is open to the public, and will also feature a Q&A session.
-Coat Check will also be provided.
+During the Keynote Address, a prominent member of the community will give an address on current affairs.
+The Keynote Address will also feature a Q&A session.

 Anybody can attend the Keynote Address.
 We recommend that all delegates that attend the Conference Day also attend the Keynote Address.

 During the Conference Day, delegates will attend the Opening Address.
-Then, they will then proceed to attend three out of the six plenaries that they have been assigned to, with a lunch break in between.
+Then, they will then proceed to attend two out of the four plenaries that they have been assigned to, with a lunch break in between.
 Finally, delegates will attend the Closing Address.
 A full schedule can be found on the schedule page.

 Head to the schedule page on our website to see the full schedule for the conference.